Smangaliso-bit/Portfolio-/README.md

 # Portfolio-
-This is a repository for my portfolio
+This is a repository for my portfolio.
+Please click the file to view it.